allanvb/laravel-semysms/README.md

 ## Events

-The package have events build in.
+The package have events built in.
 There are three events available for you to listen for.

 | Event                   | Fired                          | Parameter                                          |
 | ----------------------- | ------------------------------ | -------------------------------------------------- |